0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc721-bridge.md

 ## Step4: Set Mint/Burn mode in ERC721 bridge of the Edge

 Bridge expects to work as burn/mint mode in Edge.
-You'll set burn/mint mode using `cb-sol-cli`.
+You'll set burn/mint mode.

 ```bash
 $ cb-sol-cli bridge set-burn \